Leek, Staffordshire: Notable residents

 Leek was the home of James Brindley, the 18th century canal engineer.
 He built a water-powered corn mill in 1752.
 This watermill is now preserved as Brindley Water Mill and Museum.

 William Morris, founder of the Arts and Crafts movement, often visited Leek between 1875 and 1878.
 He studied dyeing with Thomas Wardle, owner of a dyeworks in the town, and it was Leek which provided his firm with silk.
 It was through the Society for the Protection of Ancient Buildings, which he founded in 1877, that he came into contact with Larner Sugden, the local architect.
 Sugden would play a part in establishing a "William Morris Labour Church" in Leek, after Morris' death in 1896.
 Sugden also published a series called "the Bijou of Leek Freethought Reprints".
 The 7th volume, published 1884, contained a lecture by Morris, entitled Art and Socialism.

-Dame Averil Cameron Professor of Late Antique and Byzantine History in the University of Oxford and former Warden of Keble College grew up in Leek.
+Dame Professor Averil Cameron, Professor of Late Antique and Byzantine History in the University of Oxford and former Warden of Keble College, grew up in Leek.

 Dave Hill, vocalist for English new wave of British heavy metal band Demon, lives in Leek and operates rides at Alton Towers.
 Jeff Janiak, American born vocalist of influential punk / metal band Discharge and former vocalist of Broken Bones resides in Leek.
 James Ford, English musical composer, record producer and musician in the band Simian Mobile Disco was born in Stoke-on-Trent and grew up in Leek "playing bass and singing in bands by the age of ten."
 Also, he has produced the Arctic Monkeys and Depeche Mode.

 Amongst sports people associated with the town, the best known person is former five-time world professional darts champion Eric Bristow who used to live in the town.
 Anna Watkins, born in Leek, won a gold medal for rowing in the 2012 Olympics.
 Footballer Arthur Hulme (1877–1916) was born in Leek.
 Former England test cricketer Kim Barnett was born and lives in Leek.